LittleBigThing/WP-sustainability-plugins/README.md

 # WordPress sustainability plugins

-This is a list of WordPress plugins that are related to sustainability (in the broader sense of the word).
+This is a list (in the making) of WordPress plugins that are related to sustainability (in the broader sense of the word).

 ## WP Sustainable